Penal Code § 452 PC is the California statute that makes it a crime for a person to recklessly set fire to or burn any:

 - bribery involving supervisors and public corporations – PC 165.

 Except in certain situations, bribery is a felony.
-If convicted, a defendant can be sentenced to California state prison for between two and four years.
+If convicted, you can be sentenced to California state prison for between two and four years.

 Legal References: